Staging and Grading Cancer in Dogs

 Dog Cancer Grading

-While stage refers to the extent or spread of cancer, grade refers to the cell qualities of the tumor itself and how likely it is to spread based on this.
+While stage refers to the extent or spread of cancer, grade refers to the qualities of the tumor itself and how likely it is to spread based on this.

 The grade is a way of predicting the biological behavior of the cancer.